AlexsLemonade/training-modules/RNA-seq/01-qc_trim_quant.md

 ### Input files

 The raw data FASTQ files (`fastq.gz`) for this sample, SRR585570, are in `data/fastq/gastric_cancer/SRR585570`.
-The first two directories, `data/fastq`, tell us that these files are data and The third directory `gastric_cancer` tells us which experiment or dataset these data are from.
+The first two directories, `data/fastq`, tell us that these files are data and the type of files (FASTQ).
+The third directory `gastric_cancer` tells us which experiment or dataset these data are from.
 We'll be working with an additional dataset later in the module, so this distinction will become more important.

 The use of the `SRR585570` folder might seem unnecessary because we are only processing a single sample here, but keeping files for individual samples in their own folder keeps things organized for multi-sample workflows.
-(You can peak ahead and look at the `data/quant/NB_cell_line` folder for such an example.)
+(You can peek ahead and look at the `data/quant/NB_cell_line` folder for such an example.)

 There is no "one size fits all" approach for project organization.
 It's most important that it's consistent, easy for you and others to find the files you need quickly, and minimizes the likelihood for errors (e.g., writing over files accidentally).

-### Quality control with FastQC
+## 1. Quality control with FastQC

 The first thing our script does is use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for quality control in command line mode.
 Here's a link to the FastQC documentation: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/